Al Ain – The Garden City of the Emirates

 Al Jahili Fortress

 The Al Jahili fortress is one of the biggest of its kind in the region.
 Surrounded by a vast, nicely manicured park, it ranks among the top attractions of Al Ain.
 For the military history buffs, there is also another major fort in the desert outskirts.
-Al Ain’s military importance in the past, is eclipsed by the present one, though.
+Al Ain’s historical military importance has not diminished.
+On the contrary!
 The military presence is obvious, and most of the outskirts are fenced off with vast army installations.
-The signs of souring relations with Oman are also obvious: The entire border fenced off, and parallel military patrol roads run on both sides of the fence.
+The signs of souring relations with Oman are also obvious: A fence runs along the entire border, with military patrol roads on both sides.

 The Green Mubazzarah is a national flagship project for the Emirates.
 This man-made oasis is bigger than the natural ones of Al Ain combined.
 Located at the foot of Jebel Hafeet, it is built around dozens of natural hot springs, and a lake with rental boats available.

 This place is a popular attraction among locals, some of whom will even sit down in the the hot springs fully dressed to enjoy the flowing water.
-Little has been done to open this spot up to tourists, though.
-To some extent, that is the case with most, if not all of Al Ain.
+Local authorities have done little to attract tourists to this place, though.
+To some extent, that is the case with most of Al Ain.

 Al Ain has the biggest zoo on the Arabian peninsula.
 This considered one of the must-sees.
 My family and I live in Kenya, though, and we have some of the world’s top safari parks right outside our doorstep.
 Spending hundreds of dollars on a game drive to see animals mostly imported from Africa, was not our top priority.